 Home » About Plagiarism »

 Most of the authors are basically unaware of the fact that copying their own work would make them account for anything like plagiarism.
 They use their work without citation considering it as their own property.
-It’s a different scenario when defining self-plagiarism, as nobody can sue you for using your own work; it’s your content and hence your property.
-Most of the times when plagiarism is referred to, self-plagiarism is not mentioned, which is the reason why most of the authors are unaware of it being a possibility.
+It’s a different scenario when defining self-plagiarism, as nobody can sue you for using your own work; it’s your content and, hence, your property.
+Most of the time, when plagiarism is referred to, self-plagiarism is not mentioned, which is the reason why most of the authors are unaware of it being a possibility.

 As a social responsibility, what we can do is to spread the word.
 When talking about plagiarism, we should also mention that self-plagiarism s also something almost equally unethical as much is plagiarizing somebody else’s content.
 Moreover, instructors should discourage students from using the projects and assignments that they have made for one subject for other class or semester projects.
 Until and unless we spread the awareness, it’s not going to be acknowledged.